 - Third-party cargo handlers

 An experienced lawyer can help investigate the details of your accident.
-At John Foy & Associates, we’ll determine who was at fault and what compensation you deserve.
+We’ll determine who was at fault and what compensation you deserve.
 To get started today, call (404) 400-4000 for a free consultation.
+John Foy and Associates goes beyond handling car accidents.
+If you’ve sustained injuries due to someone else’s negligence, an Atlanta Personal Injury Lawyer is here to guide you through the legal process.

 What to Do After an Improperly-Loaded Cargo Accident